PhD student, Faculty of Science

 My research at the School of Psychology focuses on Tourette's syndrome in adolescence and young adults.
 Specifically, my main focus is on premonitory urges in the disorder and how the insula is… read more

 My research at the School of Psychology focuses on Tourette's syndrome in adolescence and young adults.
 Specifically, my main focus is on premonitory urges in the disorder and how the insula is involved in this type of urges.
 Moreover, I am looking into how the insula interacts with the rest of the brain.
 In order to achieve this I am using explorative research strategies to find pathophysiological differences between patients with TS and typically developing control subjects.
-My analysis of acquired brain imaging data includes structural and functional connectivity, and Independent Components Analysis.

 University ParkThe University of Nottingham